CodeKrakken/vue-calendar/README.md

 * Start and end times should be given as integers representing minutes after 9am (eg 60 = 10am).

 ## Notes
-Currently it does not handle edge cases at all, and display problems arise with complex event conflicts.
+Currently it does not handle any edgecases, and display problems arise with complex event conflicts.
 To be concluded anon.

+## Screenshot